loicmathieu/docker-cdh/cloudera-cdh-datanode/README.md

 # cloudera-cdh-datanode

-A container running Cloudera CDH HDFS Datanode and Yarn NodeManager
+A container running Cloudera Hadoop CDH HDFS Datanode and Yarn NodeManager

 *Disclaimer : If you want a container shipped with all the Hadoop components in it, take a look at the cloudera/quickstart container.
 If you want to be able to run multiple container, each with a single hadoop role, use the loicmathieu.cloudera-cdh-<role> containers provided here*

 This container is derived from loicmathieu/cloudera-cdh and will setup an HDFS datanode and a Yarn NodeManager.

-The datanode will expose it's  50020 and 50075 ports, to use it, you first need to start a namenode (using loicmathieu/cloudera-hdfs-namenode) and make sure the netword stack is OK so that the namenode and datanode can communicate together.
+The datanode will expose it's  50020 and 50075 ports, to use it, you first need to start a namenode (using loicmathieu/cloudera-hdfs-namenode) and make sure the network stack is OK so that the namenode and datanode can communicate together.

 The nodemanager will expose it's 8042 port.
-If you want to use it, you also need to start a loicmathieu/cloudera-cdh-yarnmaster container.
+If you want to use it, you also need to start a loicmathieu/cloudera-cdh-yarnmaster container and you need to configure the hostname of your container (using the docker run -h option) because communication between the nodemanger and the ressourcemanager are based on the hostname.

 The container will use supervisor to start both the Datanode and the NodeManager.